lsaravia/mfsba/mfSBA_README.md

 s.[inputFile]
 The first line are labels.
 The first column are q's requested, 2nd is Tau the slope of log(zq) vs log(box size) to calculate Dq you have to divide it by (q-1) see equation 2 in [2].
 The 3rd,4rd are the estimated alfa and f(alfa).
 Following are the coeficients of determination of the linear regresions for each of the previous, and finally the sd's.

+# multispeciesSBA

+The program assumes that the input file is a distribution of species, calculates the rank abundance distribution (RAD) and replace each species by its rank, this is called the species rank surface (SRS see [3]) then it applies multifractal spectra estimation using the canonical method [1].
+The program also calculates the multifractal distribution of species abundances distribution (SAD), as a generalization of species area curve, this is described in detail in [4].

+### Usage:

+	mf inputFile qFile minBox maxBox numBoxSizes option

+The parameters and output files are the same as previous, the only difference is options

+**option**
+   + N: Not normalize measure use SRS
+   + S: Normalize measure
+   + A: Save the SRS distribution
+   + E: Use the spatial SAD to compute dimensions
+        This option implies N

 #### To do:

-* Add MLE ﻿to estimate the power laws following Newman, M. E. J. 2005.
-Power laws, Pareto distributions and Zipf’s law.
-Contemporary Physics 46:323-351.

 * 1 dimension and quasi 1 dimension estimation is not implemented but it should be very easy to add it

-* 2 versions of the function multifractalSBA exist that are identical but with different outputs, they must be unified

-* The method for RAD (Rank abundance distribution) multifractal estimation is not well documented